wadoud01/ambient/README.md

 Has_to_GetIn: It used to declare what plane to take.

 # Data Properties

 Departs_at: xsd:timeDate type used to describe the depart time of the plane .

 Has_toPay: Used to specify the has to pay if there are any overwighted lugagges

 Has_weight : It responsible about to identify the weight for each passenger.

+After_Discount: This data property activates right after there any discount, and it cancels Has_toPay data porperty